ymolists/website/src/routes/blog/when-code-reviews-lgtm.md

 ## Deep Code Reviews

-Instead of glimpsing over the changes on GitHub, we should check out the branch in a real development environment.
+Instead of glimpsing over the changes on GitHub, we should check out the branch in a real developer environment.
 So we can read, run, and test them.

 Yes, it messes up our local development context and might even take a bit of time to set up.
 And, yes, we have to go back to the online code review tool to add our comments.
 It’s all a bit cumbersome so … **maybe for this little change I could just go with a quick LGTM?**